What is a heat wave? Causes, impacts and how to stay safe

 How do heat waves form?

-Heat waves form when high-pressure air settles high in the air and causes hot air to sink down.
+Heat waves form when high-pressure air settles high in the atmosphere and causes hot air to sink down.
 The hot air sinking creates a bubble that acts like a seal and traps heat near the ground.
-This seal keeps out convection currents that eventually form rain clouds, both of which would help the area affected cool off.
-Instead, the result is a heat wave that has both high heat and high humidity near the ground.
+This seal keeps out convection currents which can form rain clouds, something that would help the affected area cool off.
+Instead, the resulting heat wave has both high heat and high humidity near the ground.
 These heat waves can last from days to weeks.

-Heat waves are caused by a strong high pressure settling in at 10,000-25,000 ft. and not moving.
+The high-pressure air that brings about a heat wave settles in at 10,000-25,000 ft. and doesn't move.
 This causes warm air to sink.
-The result is a dome of hot air that traps the heat near the ground and prevents cooling convection currents from forming clouds.
+When these conditions persist for several days the result is a heat dome -- like hot air with a lid over it -- trapping the heat near the ground and preventing cooling convection currents from entering.

 How hot can a heat wave get?